smeee23/just_cause/docs/index.md

 ### What is the cost of donating with JustCause protocol?

-While Contributors receive their full deposit back upon withdrawal, interacting with the protocol requires transactions and thus transaction fees on the Polygon PoS blockchain.
+Contributors receive their full deposit back upon withdrawal, minus fees.
+Interacting with the protocol requires transactions and thus transaction fees on the Polygon PoS blockchain.

+---

+### What fees does the protocol charge?

+to fund the protocol a fee of 0.2% is charged when the interest is paid to the cause for user created pools.
+In other words, for each $100 that is withdrawn as a donation JustCause receives $0.20.
+This fee is magnitudes lower than traditional crowdfunding sites.
+No fee is charged to the Contributor.

 ---

 ### Why use JustCause?